 In general, packaging is considered recyclable if it meets the following requirements:

-a) They should be designed with recycling in mind.
+a) It should be designed with recycling in mind.
 Characteristics include that the packaging components are separable for recycling and recyclable in their individual parts.
 In addition, established methods for collection, sorting, and recycling should be considered in the design of the packaging.
 It’s important that all parts of the packaging are recyclable with these methods.

 b) When packaging must be disposed of, it can be collected separately and assigned to specific waste streams without impairing the recyclability of other waste streams.